LionelBeato/coatimundis/README.md

 - *encapsulation* : the concept that code can be wrapped or contained by other code for safety and security purposes.

+## F

+- *flavor* : a specific version of a technology stack that has unique implementation.
+For instance, mySQL is a *flavor* of SQL.

 ## I

 - *inheritance* : the concept that objects can have properties that stem from parent objects; "the child can do everything the parent can, plus more."